 - 1:N Schedule set a schedule for using fingerprint only authentication (Always, Disable, or custom schedule). - 1:N Operation Mode set a method for activating the fingerprint sensor (Auto, Ok/Function Key, or None). - Private Auth set the device to allow a private authorization method (Disable or Enable).
 If enabled, the authentication mode of the user will be determined by a user's "Authorization" setting, which is located on the Details tab.
 If disabled, the authentication mode will be determined by operation mode settings of the device. - Double Mode set the device to require authentication of two users' access cards or fingerprints (Always, Disable, or custom schedule).
-The timeout for presenting the second authentication is 15 seconds. - Fast ID Matching: In fast ID matching mode, a user is required to input the first part of his/her ID and to place a finger.
-Then, matching will be done within the specific user IDs which contains the first part of ID inputted.
-For example, after inputting '11', the first two digits of user ID and placing a fingerprint, it matches users whose ID start '11', so matching speed is faster.
+The timeout for presenting the second authentication is 15 seconds. - Fast ID Matching set the device to allow quicker authentication, by requiring users to input only the first two digits of the user ID and scan a single fingerprint (Enable or Disable).
+This option attempts authentication for a smaller subset of users (only those with the same first two digits in their user IDs) to increase matching speed.